sola-st/wasm-r3/failures.md

 - Binaryen
     4. waforth
         - When trying to generate the replay there is a wasm-merge issue
-- Wasm
-    6. roslyn
-        - Poor performance
-        - With modified test script: Maximum call stack size exceeded, 2: wasm trap: call stack exhausted

 Improvable
-7. image-convolute
+    5. image-convolute
         - Will be solved with an improved version of function split optimization.
-8. timestretch
+    6. timestretch
         - Proxying edge case.
 Should improve proxying logic.
-10. vaporboy
-    - No wasm --> use profiler to detect

 Don't know.